Reading of the Experimental ASCII or Binary EPR Spectra/Data.

 $$dI_{EPR} / dB = Original~Intensity \, (1/qValue) \, \prod_{k} 1/(norm.vec.add[k])$$

-where \(k\) is iterating through all components of the norm.vec.add.
+where the \(k\) is iterating through all components of the norm.vec.add.

-The structure of ASCII files/tables depends on the origin/software used to acquire the EPR spectra.
+The structure of files depends on the origin/software used to acquire the EPR spectra.

 are set to read the data from Xenon acquisition/processing software.
 However, additional

-origins can be set like origin = "winepr" or origin = "magnettech" or even
+origins can be configured like origin = "winepr" or origin = "magnettech" or even

-any arbitrary string e.g. origin = "csv" (see also the origin argument).
-For the latter,
+any arbitrary string e.g. origin = "csv" (see also description of the origin argument).

-all arguments must be set accordingly, as already demonstrated in Examples.
+For the latter, all arguments must be defined accordingly, as already demonstrated in Examples.

 Examples